rayes0/blog/content/about.md

 ### Badminton

 I play competitive badminton, for fun and exercise.
-I have a fair amount of coaching experience, mainly with younger elementary aged children although I have taught adult classes a few times before.
+I have a fair amount of coaching experience, mainly with younger elementary aged children although I have taught a few adult classes before (teaching players older than you is awkward though).

 I also do other forms of exercise fairly frequently.
 These include road biking (I try to do at least 45km/week, a very measly amount compared to what some others do), rollerblading (which I have gotten fairly proficient in), and more recently, skateboarding (still trying to get better, I can currently only ollie and do some other basic tricks).